SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

    References should be in the following format:

-   Things to ensure:

-      * Author names are in comma-separated list with format [initials] [last name].
+      * Author names are in comma-separated list (except for the last author, with no comma and an *and*) with format [initials] [last name].

       * Titles are in italics, and capitalization is displayed (using *e.g.* \{\{ [title] \}\} in BiBTeX).
 For PRL: nouns capitalized.

       * Journal names are abbreviated.
+A useful resource is this `list of journal abbreviations <http://www.efm.leeds.ac.uk/~mark/ISIabbr/A_abrvjt.html>`_.

       * Volume number is in bold.